Frequently asked questions

-- There is a small chance the beavers may escape from the enclosures (i.e. during a storm), but risk assessments have been carried out for this, and mitigation measures put in place to limit the chances of this happening.
+- There is a small chance the Beavers may escape from the existing enclosures (i.e. during a storm).
+Risk assessments have been carried out and mitigation measures put in place to limit the chances of this happening.
 If you think you see an escaped beaver, please contact [email protected] / 01273 494777

 6. Where are the Beavers in Sussex living?

-- The beavers will live on a quiet sub-catchment of the Adur river on the Knepp estate, and land owned by the National Trust on the edge of the South Downs National Park.
+- Beavers are currently living on a quiet sub-catchment of the Adur river, and land owned by the National Trust on the edge of the South Downs National Park.
 Further licence applications have been accepted for Beaver releases in Sussex, so we expect to have more Beaver sites in the near future.

 7. How should we behave around Beavers?

 - Beavers are nocturnal.
-If you know you are near a beaver territory during the day, please stay as quiet as possible and behave as unobtrusively as possible
+If you know you are near a Beaver territory during the day, please be as quiet and behave as unobtrusively as possible

-- Please respect the landowners and avoid disturbance to the beavers by sticking to public footpaths and by following the Country Code
+- Please respect landowners and avoid disturbance to Beavers by sticking to public footpaths and by following the Countryside Code

 - Please keep dogs on leads.
 Although Beavers are not aggressive, if attacked by a dog in their territory, particularly if they have young, they will fight back – and they have big teeth!

-- We are keen to provide some sanctuaries where the beavers can live undisturbed where there are no footpaths, so please avoid trespassing
+- We are keen to create sanctuary areas where Beavers can live and breed undisturbed, and where there are no footpaths, so please avoid trespassing